cntzemir/linux-hardening-lab/README.md

 - Primary goal: defensive configuration and verification
 - Audience: reviewers, admissions readers, and anyone evaluating practical security reasoning

-This repository is written so it can be reviewed even when the exact VM platform or local lab metadata changes.
-Host-specific details should be documented in your private notes or in a later evidence update if you want to publish them.

 ---

 ## Baseline before hardening